OneManStudioDotSe/test-for-umain/README.md

 Even though it was not needed or so useful for the scope of this test app, I have done the following in order to demonstrate a "healthy" project:

-- I have added a simple splash screen that shows up when the app starts.
-Ideally, all the content that is fetched from the API could be fetched during this time, saved locally and then instantly show the content of the Home screen.
-I decided to keep things simple and handle all teh content fetching at the Home screen and its related viewmodel
 - I have added an app icon for the sake of making the test a bit more different than the competition :)
 - All strings are localized at strings.xml